WeHateWars/Recording/README.md

 If, by any chance, after knowing what he and his team have done, you want to do something to say **NO** you don't want to support a **superstar** like such, you'd need to be careful, for he has the craziest collection of fans in the world.
 No matter who you are and where you're from, they'll try their best to figure out your identity and ruin your life, as long as you aren't willing to show support to their idol.

 We have no other place to record the process of the event.
 They keep reporting us for nonsense reasons.
 Zhan and his team asked his fans to do so, so as to pretend that nothing has happened.
 We won't let that happen.
 Therefore we started this repository.

+## Breaking Point: AO3 was Blocked on Febrary $27^{th}$, 2020

+We believe that Zhan Xiao is responsible for that his crazy fans urged to shut down [AO3](https://archiveofourown.org/).

+That was when Zhan Xiao made a lot of Chinese younsters angry.
+Meanwhile, he also offended many others who are not AO3 users, but care about education, public benefit, charity, public health, agriculture, etc.

+For more details see records of [February 2020](./202002/).